lkpanganiban/sample-python-binary/README.md

 - Python 3.8+
 - Nuitka
 - Fire
-- Fernet
+- Cryptography

+## Developers
+### Models and Other Configs
+ML model files can be placed inside the `data_dir` directory.
+This folder can also be used as a container for other static binaries that you need to use in your code.
+### Settings File
+The `settings.py` is located under `sample_python_binary/modules/`.
+You can configure the parameters and constants inside this file but it is recommended to use the environment variables to configure or modify this file instead of hardcoding the values.

-## Compiling with Nuitka
+### Compiling with Nuitka
-### Accelerated Mode
+#### Accelerated Mode
 - Execute the following to compile with [Nuitka](https://github.com/Nuitka/Nuitka):
     ```
-    env/bin/python -m nuitka binary.py
+    env/bin/python -m nuitka binary.py # if you're using a virtual environment
     ```

-### For Distribution (One File)
+#### For Distribution (One File)
 - Run the build script `build.sh`
     ```
     bash build.sh
     ```
     Modify the `build.sh` if you encounter any issues on your dependencies.

+### Running Tests
+```
+python -m unittest
+```

+## Usage
-## License File
+### License File
 The license file which is the `data_dir/sample_license` contains an encrypted `LICENSE_EXPIRY`.
 This uses a binary string under the `modules/settings.py` to decrypt the contents of the license file.
 The encryption and decryption is done using the `cryptography` library.
 Refer to this [repo](https://github.com/lkpanganiban/license-generator-toolbox) on how to generate a license file.

-## Running Test
-```
-python -m unittest
-```

-## Usage
+### CLI Usage
 After creating the binary, it requires a `sample_license` file.
 A sample is found under `data_dir/sample_license`.
 - Index Directory
     ```